-There is a huge misconception about the actual meaning behinds words such as wireframe, mockup and prototype.
+There is a huge misconception about the actual meaning behind words such as wireframe, mockup, and prototype.
 They are considered by most as a method to show a design.

-UI design process goes from wireframing to mockups to prototyping, with variation in fidelity for each stages.
-Prototype is interactive while wireframe and mockup are both static.
-Between wireframe and mockup, wireframe is low-fidelity while mockup is high-fidelity.
+The UI design process goes from wireframing to mockups to prototyping, with variation in fidelity for each stage.
+The prototype is interactive while the wireframe and mockup are both static.
+Between wireframe and mockup, the wireframe is low-fidelity while mockup is high-fidelity.

 UI design different stage

 The wireframe is the visual representation of the skeletal framework of a website.
 Wireframes can be a freehand drawing on a piece of paper or sketches on a whiteboard.
 It is the fastest way to get your idea ready for brainstorming.
 The wireframe depicts the page layout or arrangement of the website’s content, including interface elements and navigational systems, and how they work together.
 The wireframe lacks typographic style, color, or graphics since the main focus lies in functionality, behavior, and priority of content.

 – Wireframe Showcase